Triage in screening for colorectal cancer

 for whom a colonoscopy is required.

 have recently shown that the FIT-test is suitable in selection

 for diagnostic colonoscopy due to CRC-symptoms, as well.

 Presumably, use of the TRAIGE-concept in selection for diagnostic colonoscopy at CRC-symptoms

-could reduce the total amount of needed diagnostic colonoscopies.
+could (as well as in screening derived colonoscopies) reduce the total amount of needed colonoscopies.

 Triage in selection to diagnostic colonoscopy: